AlexanderBraml/Calendar-Sync/README.md

 ## What This Does Not Do
 This program does not sync two ways.
 You cannot keep two calendars in sync as of today.
 You can take this code as a starting point and implement it yourself if you need it.
 It was not a priority for me.

-Currently full day events are not supported.
-Maybe I'll work on them in the future and integrate them.